(Or is agile just another way of hiding it away?)

 How to give and receive feedback

 Luckily, giving and receiving feedback is an acquired skill.
 If you want to learn more, there are many resources on this subject.
 For example, a short Google search revealed this good webpage: http://managementhelp.org/communicationsskills/feedback.htm

 Does this make sense?
 Do you think this is achievable?
 Have you tried such feedback techniques?

 And can you think of your own lions lurking?

-Learning do deal with such "lions" is easy, if you have the right tools.
-One such tool is an Advanced Scrum Master workshop, where you will have the opportunity to learn and to practice, and to chase away some "lions" in your team.
+Learning do deal with such “lions” is easy, if you have the right tools.
+One such tool is a Scrum Master Week, where you will have the opportunity to learn and to practice, and to chase away some “lions” in your team.